• Skip to primary navigation

 • Why do I make clients wait until puppies are 9 weeks old before they can choose a specific puppy?

-Here are some of the costs that go into running my program in a manner that I feel honors my adult dogs and their offspring.
+Here are some of the costs that go into running my responsible breeding program in a manner that I feel honors my adult dogs and their offspring.
 This breakdown may help clients better understand why I charge the prices I do for a puppy.

 • Breeder continuing education